agorakit/agorakit/readme.md

 ## Mobilizator

-Mobilize crowds eficiently.
+Mobilize crowds efficiently.
 Allow anyone to create a collaborative group.
 No admins involved in the process.
 Manage communication, decision making, membership, files and events.

 Facebook for the paranoid inside any of us.